 - Digital triage.
 A simple, user-friendly claims site can be an employee's first stop.
 There, they can answer a few questions that point them in the right direction, to the right benefits and the right next steps.
 In the best experiences, they can follow their claim whenever and wherever they are, on computer or mobile device. - Simple documentation.
-Employees can provide medical documentation easily and quickly, by uploading documents even smartphone pictures to the claims site.
+Employees can provide medical documentation easily and quickly, by uploading documents - even smartphone pictures - to the claims site.
 This can get claims moving in a fraction of the time required using phone calls and emails. - Transparency for HR.
-HR can have a window into the status of every employee's claim, so they're prepared to help employees with their questions and provide the human touch a great employee experience requires.
+HR can have a window into the status of every employee's claim, so they're prepared to help employees with their questions.